May-Tove/social-media-project/README.md

 - User can update a post content item
 - User can delete a post content item

-There were also some additonal features we could add, but these were not required:

-- User can create a comment on a post
-- User can edit profile media
-- User can follow/unfollow a profile
-- User can react to a post content item

 ## How to install and run the project

 Clone this repo and run npm i to install dependencies: